African rail

-The African rail (Rallus caerulescens) is a small wetland bird of the rail family that is found in eastern and southern Africa.
+The African rail (Rallus caerulescens), sometimes also Kaffir rail, is a small wetland bird of the rail family that is found in eastern and southern Africa.

 Taxonomy

 The African rail was formally described in 1789 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
 He placed it with all the other rails in the genus Rallus and coined the binomial name Rallus caerulescens.
 Gmelin based his description on the "blue necked rail" from the Cape of Good Hope that had been described in 1785 by the English ornithologist John Latham in his book A General Synopsis of Birds.
 The naturalist Joseph Banks had provided Latham with a water-colour drawing of the rail by Georg Forster who had accompanied James Cook on his second voyage to the Pacific Ocean.
 The picture was painted in 1773 at the Cape of Good Hope.
 It is now the holotype for the species and is held by the Natural History Museum in London.
 The specific epithet caerulescens is from Latin and means "bluish".
 The species is monotypic: no subspecies are recognised.